What is Prep Day for Raw Feeders & Why I Don’t Have One

 These Tips Are Not the End All

 Yes, all these tips are based on me buying some sort of pre-made raw.
 I wouldn’t be lazy if I didn’t take advantage of all the great raw options out there.
 They are not intended to substitute a complete and balanced meal for long term.
 Merely the hacks I have found to compliment and stretch the meals I have already acquired.
 They can also be added to all types of pet foods, not just raw.
 I have listed more tips from the experts that inspired/justified my hacks below.
 I hope they are as helpful to you as are to me.

 15 Tips to Improve Your Dog’s Diet by Dana Scott – Great raw feeder that taught me about the Frank N Feed method I love so much.

 One Thing You Can Add to Our Dogs Meal – By Rodney Habib with Steve Brown- Rodney is the social media guru of the raw feeding community and has loads of quick great tips.
-Steve is a personal favorite of mine, but is not simple or easy when if comes to his recipes and formulas.
+Steve is a personal favorite of mine but is not simple or easy when it comes to his recipes and formulas.
 He is the most ‘hardcore’ raw feeder there is.
 Needless to say, I am a huge fangirl of his and do buy one of the brands he consults for.

-How to Choose a Good Food – by Dr. Karen Becker – She is my favorite go to holistic vet for everything.
-She has an extensive collection of articles published on-line.
+How to Choose a Good Food – by Dr. Karen Becker – She is my favorite go-to holistic vet for everything.
+She has an extensive collection of articles published online.
 Her on-line information has been so helpful with my quest for a convenient holistic pet lifestyle.